ST. LOUIS, MO--(Marketwired - Apr 8, 2014) -

 - Talk about the concept of risk and the importance of having a balanced investment portfolio.
 Use language they understand and keep to key, simple concepts.

 - Explain that purchasing a stock means they own a small piece of a company and the value of the stock can go up or down.

 - Show them how to read stock prices online.
 If you have an online investing account, walk them through your portfolio and explain to them the rationale for your portfolio's composition and any trades/changes you make.

 - Once the groundwork has been set, have kids invest a small sum of money in a few stocks they were previously tracking and perhaps offer to match any gains the child makes in their stock picks.

 - Teach kids about the different savings and investing instruments available to them, such as 504 Plans and money market accounts for longer-term purchases.

 For more information about planning for the next Life Stage, visit bmoharris.com/yourfinanciallife

-Survey results cited in this release are from a Pollara survey commissioned by BMO Harris Bank with an online sample of 1,500 Americans between November 22nd and 29th, 2013.
+Survey results cited in this release are from a Pollara survey commissioned by BMO Harris Bank with an online sample of 1,500 Americans (including 150 from Missouri) between November 22nd and 29th, 2013.
 This includes 993 interviews with parents of children under 10 and 507 interviews with Americans who expect to have their first child in the next 5 years.
 The margin of error for a probability sample of this size is ± 2.5 percent, 19 times out of 20.